RasaHQ/rasa/docs/api/jupyter-notebooks.rst

 The results of the core evaluation will be written to a file called ``results``.
 NLU errors will be reported to ``errors.json``.
-Together, they contain information about the accuracy of your model's predictions and other metrics.
+Together, they contain information about the accuracy of your model's a predictions and other metrics.

 .. runnable::